JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/21-Defining-Modular-Monads-via-Free.md

 Unfortunately, this `Coproduct` + `Free` approach only works on `Free` monads; it does not work for other non-`Free` monads.
 So, how do we get around that limitation?

-As the paper says, the List and State monads are not free monads.
+As the paper says, the `ListT` and `StateT` monads are not free monads.
+(For example, the issue with `StateT` is that there is no way to guarantee that a `set 4` call followed by a `get` call will produce `4`, the same value that was just set.)
 To get around that problem, we can define a language (similar to our `Add`, `Multiply`, `Value` language) that provides the operations we would expect from such a monad.
-The paper's example shows how one could create a State monad using this approach.
+The paper's example shows how one could create a `State` monad using this approach.
 Since it will follow much of what we have already covered before, we'll just show the Purescript version of their code.
 ```purescript
 data Add      theRestOfTheComputation = Add Int theRestOfTheComputation
 data GetValue theRestOfTheComputation = GetValue (Int -> theRestOfTheComputation)